Justxd22/Murder.Ai/Article.md

 2. AI Spectator Mode: An autonomous "AI Detective" agent takes control, analyzing the board state, forming hypotheses, and executing actions to solve the case while the user watches its reasoning process.

-This game was desgined with dynamic Stories/Cases in mind, Each case define Suspects role/type/genre and the backend assigns Generated profile to match the suspect theme, Custom voice to match the suspect vibe, For example a suspect name "Ex-Boyfriend" is assigned Angry person with black hoodie lol
+This game was desgined with dynamic Stories/Cases in mind, Each case define Suspects role/type/genre and the backend assigns Generated profile to match the suspect theme, Custom voice to match the suspect vibe, For example a suspect name "Ex-Boyfriend" is assigned Angry person with black hoodie lol, Also investigation tools were desgined as an MCP to allow easy access for each model to use in the investigation.

 Rember **Each Game = New Lies/Scenaro.**